Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

     * Employees should understand their role, responsibilities, measurement for success, repercussions of failing
 * `Servant leadership` - servant leader shares power, puts the needs of the employees first and helps people develop and perform as highly as possible
 * `Learning organization` - facilitates the learning of its members and continuously transforms itself
+* `OKR` - Objectives and key results, it's a goal-setting framework
+* `Gamification` - add gaming elements to experience in order to motivate/engage users